uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

             Hidden:   false,
         }

-        // This will create a new model based on the information inside the
+        // This will create a new model based on the information assigned in
-        // dashboardmenu.
+        // the dashboardmenu variable.
         uadmin.Save(&dashboardmenu)
     }